sameera-velicheti/llm-inference-web/testing/puppeteer/puppeteer-guide.md

 npm install

-//now we can run the specific tests, but assuming we just opened the server and there are no registered accounts, follow this order to see all outcomes
+//now we can run the specific tests
+//but assuming we just opened the server and there are no registered accounts
+//follow this order to see all outcomes

 node testing/puppeteer/register-
 ```